partite-ai/particles/README.md

 - [`wasm-rquickjs`](https://github.com/wasm-rquickjs/wasm-rquickjs)
 - Node + npm (the typecheck wasm bundles the TypeScript compiler)

-You may find the included devconatiner useful.
+You may find the included devcontainer useful.

 ```sh
 make            # builds every wasm component and copies them into the embed dirs